DIY

 1. Water and Food

 Three liters of water per person per day for three days.
 No-cook, long-shelf-life food (canned goods, nutrition bars, hardtack).
-Rolling stock method, buying extra everyday food and replenishing as you consume, eliminates the need for special storage.
+The rolling stock method, buying extra everyday food and replenishing as you consume, eliminates the need for special storage.
+Note that water is needed not only for drinking but also for handwashing and wound cleaning, so if possible, storing extra tap water in a polyethylene tank provides additional security.

 2. Information and Communication